GegznaV/ds-projects/apple-podcasts/README.md

 Create HTML Report
 ------------------

-To create the HTML report, install [Quarto](https://quarto.org/docs/download/) (version 1.4 or newer is recommended) and run the following command in the terminal:
+To create an HTML report, install [Quarto](https://quarto.org/docs/download/) (version 1.4 or newer is recommended) and run the following command in the terminal:

 ```bash
 quarto render apple-podcasts.ipynb --to html --output index.html